 6. Sweet Potatoes

-If you suffer IBS (and even if you don’t) or don’t tolerate grains, then make sweet potatoes your friend.
+If you suffer from IBS (and even if you don’t) or don’t tolerate grains, then make sweet potatoes your friend.
 They’re packed with potassium which flushes out the system but also soothes the body at the same time.
-Sweet potatoes are also a good source of magnesium, which regulates gut function and improves enzyme production in the body.
+Sweet potatoes are also a good source of magnesium, which regulates the gut function and improves enzyme production in the body.
 Lastly, sweet potatoes are more soluble than insoluble fiber, so think of them like a gentle scoop for your system instead of a huge, swift brush!
-Eat them plain, sprinkle with cinnamon, puree them into a soup or mash, or even make a grain-free porridge by pureeing them with some non-dairy milk and ground chia seeds.
+Eat them plain, sprinkle them with cinnamon, puree them into a soup or mash, or even make a grain-free porridge by pureeing them with some non-dairy milk and ground chia seeds.

 7. Hemp Seeds

 Hemp seeds make fantastic digestion boosters because they are incredibly easy to digest (much more so than nuts) and provide essential fatty acids the body needs for digestion.
-And of course, we can’t forget their fiber content.
+And, of course, we can’t forget their fiber content.
 Boosting just as much as chia and flax, hemp seeds are a good way to ensure you get enough whole food fiber into your diet.
 They’re also very versatile in terms of how you can use them.
-Try using them in some easy homemade raw treats, topping your next smoothie or oatmeal with them, sprinkling onto salads, soups, or even including them in entrees.
+Try using them in some easy homemade raw treats, topping your next smoothie or oatmeal with them, sprinkling onto salads, and soups, or even including them in entrees.

 If you don’t tolerate beans well, try out lentils and see how you do.
 They’re a legume, which means they’re smaller than beans and built a little bit differently, botanically speaking.
 Legumes pack a large amount of fiber, iron, protein, magnesium, potassium, and B vitamins.
-Lentils are the smallest legume out there and so thin, they’re actually much smaller than rolled oats in size.
-Go for red lentils which are sweeter and ones that some people find more tolerable than other types since they’re thinner.
-Lentils will help keep you regular but without the digestive roller coaster that can come with some beans and other legumes.
+Lentils are the smallest legume out there and so thin that they’re much smaller than rolled oats in size.
+Go for red lentils, which are sweeter and ones that some people find more tolerable than other types since they’re thinner.
+Lentils will help keep you regular, but without the digestive roller coaster that can come with some beans and other legumes.